bhsnll/typescript-node-starter/readme.md

 Happy coding!
 (Read on to understand the project organization).

-Should you want to point this starter to a different git repo simply run `npm run reinit-git` to clear out the `.git` directory and create it anew.
+Should you want to point this project to a different git repo simply run `npm run reinit-git` to clear out the `.git` directory and create it anew.

 ## About the Project